Deep Blue Sea 2: Plot

 Mike attempts to swim to the surface, but one of the sharks knocks him unconscious; Trent rescues him and Misty manages to revive him.
 As he leans over the pool to pick up his mask from the water, one of the sharks beheads him.
-As a result of a lack of pressure stabilization in the room, the water from the pool pours in, and the group becomes separated, with Leslie knocked unconscious in the flooding; Durant and Daniel both end up alone.
+As a result of a lack of pressure stabilization in the room, the water from the pool pours in, and the group becomes separated, with Leslie knocked unconscious in the flooding; Carl and Daniel both end up alone.
 Misty and Trent become stranded together, as do Aaron and Josh.
-Trent reveals to Misty that Durant has been doing the same experiments on himself using a genetics-altering liquid to make himself more intelligent, due to his phobia that technology will one day rule the world.
-Durant reunites with Misty and Trent soon after, and they make their way to an air ventilation shaft that will lead to the surface.
+Trent reveals to Misty that Carl has been doing the same experiments on himself using a genetics-altering liquid to make himself more intelligent, due to his phobia that technology will one day rule the world.
+Carl reunites with Misty and Trent soon after, and they make their way to an air ventilation shaft that will lead to the surface.

 Aaron and Josh arrive in one of the sleeping quarters, but the shark pups find them and kill Josh while Aaron escapes on an air mattress.
-Misty, Trent, and Durant arrive at the shaft, but Durant locks her out of the room after she attempts to find other survivors, which enrages Trent.
+Misty, Trent, and Carl arrive at the shaft, but Carl locks her out of the room after she attempts to find other survivors, which enrages Trent.
 The two manage to reach the surface.
-Meanwhile, Daniel finds Leslie behind a door, and the shark pups kill her in front of him.
+Meanwhile, Daniel finds Leslie behind a door and the shark pups kill her in front of him.
 He is soon found by Aaron, who was attacked by the pups and lost the mattress, and they attempt to find a way to the surface.
 Misty, meanwhile, uses a blow torch to get inside the room with the ventilation shaft and is met by Aaron and Daniel.
 The shark pups then find them, and Misty distracts them while Aaron and Daniel begin climbing to the surface.
 The water rises as they climb to the surface, which allows the pups to reach Daniel and bisect him while Aaron reaches the surface.
 Meanwhile, Misty, using scuba gear she found in Trent's quarters, manages to swim to the surface and reunite with the others.

 Realizing that the facility is sinking, and they cannot stay any longer, the group makes a break for the motorboat.
-Aaron is dragged underwater by one of the sharks while Durant is confronted by Bella, and seemingly scares her away.
+Aaron is dragged underwater by one of the sharks while Carl is confronted by Bella, and seemingly scares her away.
 However, moments later, Bella jumps up and kills him, while Misty and Trent reach the motorboat and use two flare guns to kill one of the sharks.
 Aaron then jumps onto the boat, explaining that he escaped one of the sharks.
-Misty tells Trent that they cannot let the sharks roam in the open ocean, and Trent, explaining that Durant planned for this precise event, blows up the facility with a self-destruct mechanism, killing many sharks offscreen.
-Misty, Trent, and Aaron then escape on the motorboat.
+Misty tells Trent that they cannot let the sharks roam in the open ocean, and Trent, explaining that Carl planned for this precise event, blows up the facility with a self-destruct mechanism, killing many sharks offscreen.
+Misty, Trent and Aaron then escape on the motorboat.
 However, it is soon revealed that Bella and many of her pups somehow survived the explosion and are now free in the open ocean.